jamtur01/puppet-irc/README.md

         $ sudo gem install shout-bot

 2. Install puppet-irc as a module in your Puppet master's module path.

-3. Update the `irc_server` and `irc_channel` variables in the `/etc/puppet/irc.yaml` file with
+3. Update the `irc_server` and `irc_channel` variables in the `irc.yaml` file with
-    your IRC connection details.
+    your IRC connection details and copy the file to `/etc/puppet/`.
 An example file is included.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`